 Unfortunately, the CD-72 on the bottom does not accurately reflect how the member's accident occurred.

-When that member first came to us, he reported that he had tripped over debris and boxes that were left on the stairs leading to the basement.
+When that member first came to us, he reported that he had tripped over debris and boxes left on the stairs leading to the basement.
 He also told us that the lights on the landing were out, making visibility poor.
 Unfortunately, he failed to include any of these critical factors when he signed his CD-72.
 Simply stating he slipped on stairs was not descriptive enough.

 While it is certainly possible to submit an amended CD-72 to more accurately reflect the facts of one's accident, you can imagine how devastating the eventual cross-examination of that member will be.
-Proving that the member actually tripped over boxes, rather than slipped on water from the hose, will be an uphill battle.
+Proving that the member tripped over boxes, rather than slipped on water from the hose, will be an uphill battle.
 While we hope to get this member a fair settlement for his serious knee injury, it may well be less than what he is entitled to.

 The plain message here for LOD accident victims is that while the CD-72 records your LOD injury, what is frequently overlooked is the importance of a complete and accurate description of how the injury occurred.
 It is your right to ensure that the CD-72 is completed properly and to your satisfaction.
-Pictures of the defective condition that caused your accident are always helpful to help a jury or the pension board see for themselves what caused your injury.
+Pictures of the defective condition that caused your accident are always helpful to help a jury or the pension board to see for themselves what caused your injury.
 Noting a defect or building violation that contributed to your accident, along with documenting for yourself the names of witnesses, will help you in all respects.

 Also, be mindful that litigation against negligent building owners is almost always adversarial, and proceedings before the 1-B Board can become just as challenging.
-Do not create unnecessary problems by failing to accurately complete your CD-72s.
+Do not create unnecessary problems by failing accurately to complete your CD-72s.